awsdocs/aws-powershell-user-guide/doc_source/pstools-pipelines.md

 Helper to return the most recent service response\.

 ** *LastServiceRequest* **
-Helper to return the most recent service response, if available\.
+Helper to return the most recent service request, if available\.

 Note that the `$AWSHistory` variable is not created until an AWS cmdlet making a service call is used\.
-It evaluates to $null until that point\.
+It evaluates to $null until that time\.

 **Note**
 Earlier versions of the Tools for Windows PowerShell emitted data related to service responses as `Note` properties on the returned object\.
 These are now found on the response entries that are recorded for each invocation in the list\.